Read our blog post to find out what health and safety professionals need to know about the EU's General Data Protection Regulation (GDPR).

 Check with the provider that they know about GDPR and are doing their bit to comply.
 And don’t forget that if emails contain any personal information, they also fall under the regulations.

-We set out the six principles of GDPR below, with examples of how health and safety managers can conform – or how they can fail, whether the data is on paper, in electronic documents or in an online system.
+We set out the six principles of GDPR below, with examples of how health and safety managers can conform – or how they can fail, whether the data is on paper, in electronic documents, or an online system.

-When you ask someone for personal details, whether for a risk assessment, accident report or other form, you must make it clear to them how the information is to be used, and how long it will be kept.
+When you ask someone for personal details, whether for a risk assessment, accident report, or in a form, you must make it clear to them how the information is to be used, and how long it will be kept.

 There’s been an accident, and you ask Bob to tell you what happened.
 You explain that the information is for the accident report and will be used to improve safety systems.
 A few months later, Bob has a disciplinary hearing because of a different event.
 It would be wrong to use the information Bob provided for the accident report as evidence in the hearing.